Father of the Bride (TV series)

 Father of the Bride is an American sitcom that aired on CBS during the 1961–62 season.
-Produced by MGM Television, the series was based on the 1950 film of the same title.
+The television series centers around the challenges an unready father faces as he adjusts to his daughter's engagement and marriage.
 Cast members include Leon Ames as the father of the bride, Ruth Warrick as the mother, and Myrna Fahey as the bride.